kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### This Month

-**Glow's inspiring vision**: *"Imagine how much you'll have learned and contributed in just one month.
-The possibilities are endless!"*
+**Trish's inspiring vision**: *"Imagine how much you'll have learned and contributed in just one month!
+The possibilities are absolutely endless!
+Let's make this month absolutely amazing!"*

 1. **Complete your first** significant contribution
 2. **Help at least one other person** get started